 So how does a journalist become a therapist?
 I began my professional career as a magazine editor and writer in 1988, and found I most enjoyed writing about relationships, dating and mental health.
 So while working as a writer and editor, in 2005 I earned my master’s degree in Clinical Social Work from Barry University in Miami.

 I continue to write about relationships and mental health issues (click the link above to check out some of my work).
-I practice therapy from a strengths-based perspective and utilize an integrative approach with modalities such as solution-focused therapy, cognitive behavioral therapy, motivational interviewing, life coaching and hypnotherapy.
-I often incorporate play therapy and crafts when working with children.
+I practice therapy from a strengths-based perspective and utilize an integrative approach with modalities such as solution-focused therapy, cognitive behavioral therapy, motivational interviewing, life coaching, and hypnotherapy.
+I also provide EMDR for trauma.

 I’m a Licensed Clinical Social Worker through the State of Florida Department of Health Division of Medical Quality Assurance; my license number is SW 8971.